jeanquark/eurostadium-svelte/README.md

     Specify values for year, start index as well as end index.
 Then visite url `/api/api-football/fetch-api-football-teams`

-* Calculate x and y coordinates for each stadium
+* Calculate x and y coordinates for each stadium (Svg map)

+    Call `/api/calculate-svg-coord?country=[COUNTRY_SLUG]`
+    It will update x & y values for each stadium.

 * Retrieve supabase url for each image

 ## Developer